Cell Motility Assay

 Study unlabeled cells in the cell incubator, as long as needed, to get relevant motility and migration data.
-This enables both kinetic cell motility studies providing cell population data and tracking of single cells, using the Track Cells module.
+This enables both kinetic cell motility studies providing cell population data and tracking of single cells, using the Single-cell Tracking software.

 Explore how cell motility changes